yaeumh/yaeumh.github.io/README.md

 I am also a fan of K-Dramas before and I used to binge watch episodes, but to hectic schedules now and studies, I don't watch it that much anymore as before.

-Here's the list of some K-dramas I've watched before:
+here's the list of some K-dramas I've watched before:

 - **Snowdrop**
 - **Penthouse**